joshnuss/sk-docker-experiment/README.md

 # Docker/SvelteKit Experiment

-Build a publish SvelteKit app to the GitHub container registry.
+This is an experiment to build a publish SvelteKit app to the GitHub container registry.

 ## Usage